 Personal calculators are not permitted.
-Examples of calculators are presented in the tutorial at the beginning of the exam.
 Both scientific and basic four-function calculators are provided on the computer, or you may request a basic four-function calculator from test center personnel.
-Appendix D presents facsimiles of the computer calculators.
+Appendix C presents facsimiles of the computer calculators; examples are also presented in the tutorial at the beginning of the exam.

 Test center personnel will provide an erasable note board and pen, which may be replaced as needed during testing but may not be removed from the testing room at any time.
-You are not to use the note board until after responding to the non-disclosure agreement, and may not hold your note board up to the screen when responding to questions.
-You are not allowed to take scratch paper, pens, or pencils into the testing room.
+Do not use the note board until after responding to the non-disclosure agreement, and you may not hold your note board up to the screen when responding to questions.
+Scratch paper, pens, or pencils are not allowed in the testing room.